-Shelby Johnson, owner of Theodore Williams Construction Company, tells how she rose to the top of a male-dominated industry.
+Shelby Johnson, a female construction company boss, shares how she rose to the top of a male-dominated industry.

 Shelby Johnson has always believed in herself.
 Even after she admittedly “crashed and burned” during her first semester of engineering school, she was able to stick it out and earn her degree as one of the few women in her program.
 Her belief in herself has never wavered, and it has served her well in an industry that can be tough to navigate for women.